 Flooded basement incidents can result from minor to severe catastrophic damages to the property, it can occur by a multitude of factors and endure devastating effects if not dealt with promptly.
-In this article, we will cover the main causes of flooding, how it affects your property, the most important things to do should you end up experiencing a basement flood, the DOs and DONTs of dealing with this type of emergency, some key flooding preventative measures you can take to avoid a basement flood.
+Here we will cover the main causes of flooding, how it affects your property, the most important things to do should you end up experiencing a basement flood, the DOs and DONTs of dealing with this type of emergency, tips on some key flooding preventative measures you can take to prevent a basement flood.

 To understand how and what causes water to enter the basement, we’ll start by identifying the fundamental principles of flooding as indicated below: